 The Group's interest rate risk on interest bearing financial assets is limited to interest earned on cash.
 The Group's only other exposure to interest rate risk is due to floating interest rates required to service external borrowings through the revolving credit facility.
 An increase of 1 per cent. represents the Investment Manager's assessment of a reasonably possible change in interest rates.
-Should the LIBOR rate increase from 0.5 per cent. to 1.5 per cent., the annual interest due on the facility would increase by £1,650,000 (2016: £nil).
+Should the LIBOR rate increase from 0.7 per cent. to 1.7 per cent.
+(2017: increase from 0.5 per cent. to 1.5 per cent.), the annual interest due on the facility would increase by £800,000 (2017: £1,650,000).
 The Investment Manager regularly monitors interest rates to ensure the Group has adequate provisions in place in the event of significant fluctuations.